tobiasbriones/blog/entrepreneurship/studies/equipment/challange/celebrating-the-possibility-of-having-a-computer-to-work-with-2023-09-11/index.md

 but it fell out to the corner of the concrete 😣.
 It still worked and used it for about 2 years more.

+I also used this low-end phone as a webcam after 2020 for online classes and when I started working.

 Then, I understood that **any computer or device is useful for learning if you have the discipline to supersede your limits.
 The real problem is when you have to professionally work: you need a powerful workstation to work as a